To study Buddhism is to study the self, to study the self is to forget the self.

 The practice of Zen meditation or Zazen (座禅), “za” meaning sitting, and “Zen” meaning meditation in Japanese, is the core of Zen Buddhism: without it, there is no Zen.
 It is a way of vigilance and self-discovery which is practiced while sitting.

 Join us and experience Zazen in the quiet and stillness of a Buddhist temple, calm your heart and erase all of the negativity from your mind.

-Experience available in Tokyo.
+Experience available in Tokyo, Osaka and Kyoto.